solana-mirror/ts-sdk/README.md

 # SolanaMirror Typescript SDK

-⚠️ This library is being built natively.
-For the current implementation, please go [here](https://github.com/solana-mirror/ts-client)
+⚠️ This library is being built.
+For current (Rust-based) implementation, check our [SDK](https://github.com/solana-mirror/rust-sdk)